jdiddydave/split-diff/README.md

 A code diff display that presents two side-by-side code blocks, each retaining its native syntax highlighting, and clearly highlights any differences between them.

+## Potential Issues
+What if the window is too small for Left -> Right comparison?
+- Since it's mostly up to the user and built for desktop, this is somewhat negligable, but having some sort of default action for this situation would be good.
+- Most likely, we would wrap the second code block onto the next line, or return it to a top-bottom diff view.

 ## Disclaimer & Acknowledgement:
 This project is an independent work, not officially affiliated with or endorsed by Obsidian.